cambridge-ceu/csd3/applications/R.md

 ### nano editor

-It is relatively easy to set up `nano`,
+It is relatively easy to set up `nano`, but one has to use the usual login node,

 ```bash
 module load gcc/6